strapi/documentation/docs/developer-docs/latest/developer-resources/unit-testing.md

 ### Create a `strapi` instance

-In order to test anything we need to have a strapi instance that runs in the testing environment, basically we want to get instance of strapi app as an object, similar to creating an instance for the [process manager](process-manager.md).
+To setup test  need to have a `strapi` instance that runs in the testing environment, basically we want to get instance of strapi app as an object, similar to creating an instance for the [process manager](process-manager.md).

-These tasks require adding some files - let's create a folder `tests` where all the tests will be put and inside it, next to folder `helpers` where main Strapi helper will be in file strapi.js.
+These tasks require adding some files - let's create a folder `tests` where all the tests will be put and inside it, next to folder `helpers` where main Strapi helper will be in file `strapi.js`.

 1. Create a `tests` directory at the application root.
 2. Create a `helpers` directory inside `tests`.